Shan2625/Media-Player-/README.md

 crontab -e
 ``And add the following line at the end of the file:

-# Start media display application
+# Auto-start media display application

 @reboot sleep 3 && hwclock --hctosys (Sync system time from hardware clock on boot (More on RTC Setup))